SelenaAssou/myawesomesite/about.md

 <p>Hello.</p>

-<p>I'm Sue also known as Soukaina.
-I am a Computer Science major at University of Central Florida.
+<p>I'm Sue, a Computer Science major at University of Central Florida.
 My curiosity drives me to explore and discover the myterious world of the Web.
 I work on projects to learn about this field in an applicable way.
 I find software engineering and cybersecurity very interesting and I look for ways to merge the two.</p>

 <h2>Skills</h2>